 Two legal doctrines I expect will be invoked in any litigation that arises from the COVID-19 crisis are frustration of purpose and impossibility.
 Parties should be aware of the limitations of these defenses, as well as their required elements.

 Frustration of purpose refers to situations in which performance of a contract becomes worthless to a contracting party.
 The classic law school example of this is a British case, Krell v.
-Henry, in which an individual purchase the right to use another individual’s apartment to view a parade.
+Henry, in which an individual purchases the right to use another individual’s apartment to view a parade.
 The parade was canceled, and the purchaser refused to pay for use of the apartment, as the purpose of using the apartment was frustrated.
 The court agreed and refused to uphold the contract.

 The frustration of purpose defense has three required elements: (1) “the purpose that is frustrated must have been a principal purpose of that party in making the contract”; (2) “the frustration must be substantial”; and (3) “the non-occurrence of the frustrating event must have been a basic assumption on which the contract was made.”
 Restatement 2d of Contracts § 265.